movead/blogshow/Have_an_eye_on_locks_of_PostgreSQL.md

-   ## 4. Transcation Lock
+   ## 4. Transaction Lock

-There's transcation lock which can not add manual.
+There is a transaction lock which can't be added manually.

    ```sql
    postgres=# select pg_backend_pid();